U.S. Route 20 in New York: Capital District

-West of Hudson and Albany
+West of the Hudson River and Albany

 Just past the county line, another Catskills-to-Canada highway, NY 30, intersects with US 20.
 About 3 mi beyond that is the northern terminus of short NY 395, which runs south to the ever-closer NY 7.
 US 20 veers closer to NY 7 before finally intersecting the highway 3 mi from NY 395.
 Not far to the east is an interchange with I-88, NY 7's paralleling freeway between Binghamton and Schenectady.
 Access to I-88 is via a shared access road from both routes due to the oblique angle of the intersection.
-From here the highway, now known as Western Turnpike, continues to trend to the south for another 4 mi to the southern terminus of NY 406 at the hamlet of Gifford.
-Shortly afterwards, US 20 enters Albany County as the Helderberg Escarpment looms to the south.
+From here, the highway, now known as Western Turnpike, continues to trend to the south for another 4 mi to the southern terminus of NY 406 at the hamlet of Gifford.
+Shortly afterward, US 20 enters Albany County as the Helderberg Escarpment looms to the south.